aashishdhawan/aashishdhawan.github.io/about/index.md

 ---
+library: single
 title: About me
 comments: true
 ---

 I am Aashish Dhawan, iOS Developer currently working as freelance iOS Engineer.
 Even though I studied as Electronics and Telecommunication Engineer I became interested in mobile development back in 2011 and I’ve been doing that since then.
 I’ve worked for companies like [ChaiOne](https://chaione.com) and [moldedbits](http://moldedbits.com).
-I also played an important role in developing iOS SDK for [AppIterate](https://yourstory.com/2015/04/flipkart-acquires-appiterate/).
+I also played an important role in developing iOS SDK for [AppIterate](https://yourstory.com/2015/04/flipkart-acquires-AppIterate/).

 I am using this plaform to share what i learn about mobility and software development.
 I have interests in reading/writing and photography.